CV Writing Checklist

 CV writing or resume writing can seem daunting but here are some tips to help your get that dream job.
 If you want to quit your job for pastures new here we go.

-The average employer / recruiter looks at each CV for 6 seconds before making a decision whether to read more or not.
+The average employer/recruiter looks at each CV for 6 seconds before making a decision whether to read more or not.
 How can you both make sure your CV stands out, looks professional, yet also avoid doing anything to put off a future boss?

 Let’s go right from the start.
 What actually is a CV?
 In a nutshell, it’s a document used when applying for jobs.
 It allows you to summarise your education, skills and past experiences so you can (hopefully) impress your future bosses by selling your abilities.
-Employers will read tens, or even hundreds, of CVs for every position during the recruitment process, but there’s a few things you can do to make sure your CV stands out (and not in a bad way)to be the perfect candidate.
+Employers will read tens, or even hundreds, of CVs for every position during the recruitment process, but there are a few things you can do to make sure your CV stands out (and not in a bad way)to be the perfect candidate.

 When CV writing, we sometimes think that to impress we need to write as much information as possible, using the fanciest formats and words to show how clever we are.
 This is simply not true!
 Keeping your CV concise by using clear spacing and bullet points allows potential employers to quickly skim read your CV, picking out the important information needed.
 Let your experiences and knowledge do the talking.